Thomasbehan/LesNet/README.md

 ## Citation
 For academic and research use, please cite this work as follows:

-"SkinVestigator: A Deep Learning-Based Skin Cancer Detection Tool, available at: https://github.com/Thomasbehan/SkinVestigatorAI", 2024.
+"LesNet: A Deep Learning-Based Skin Cancer Detection Tool, available at: https://github.com/Thomasbehan/LesNet", 2024.

 ## Disclaimer
-SkinVestigatorAI is not intended for clinical diagnosis or medical use.
+LesNet is not intended for clinical diagnosis or medical use.
 It is a research tool aimed at fostering developments in the field of automated skin lesion analysis.
 Always consult a qualified healthcare provider for medical advice and diagnosis.